 For XML Message Content, the content is associated with a message through the use of an XML Schema any (xs:any) element.
 The XML content MUST be valid XML.
 A ws-ISBM Service Provider SHOULD preserve significant whitespace and comments within the XML content.
 An XML declaration MUST NOT appear within the XML Message Content.

 For String Message Content, the content is associated through the use of an XML element of type xs:string.
 This allows content represented by textual data formats, such as JSON, to be exchanged within the XML message.
 The String content MUST have its mediaType specified.
 A list of media types is available at XXX.
-The String content MUST be correctly escaped according to the XML syntax if it would include protected XML characters.
+The String content MUST be correctly escaped according to the XML syntax if it includes protected XML characters.

-A SOAP-based ws-ISBM Service Provider SHOULD NOT exchange XML Message Content using the String content type.
+A SOAP-based ISBM Service Provider SHOULD NOT exchange XML Message Content using the String content type.

 For Binary Message Content, the content is associated through the use of an XML element containing Base64 encoded data (xs:base64binary).
 This allows content represented by binary formats to be exchanged within the XML message.
 The Binary content MAY specify the mediaType of the content.
 A list of media types is available at XXX.